 This does not mean you stay in the same role all your life.
 These days such a thing is a rarity.
 You will work on a project basis or live a portfolio life.
 However, your sense of purpose and meaning will drive those projects and portfolio elements.
-There will be no anxiety about moving on from a role.
-Your sense of purpose and drive for meaning will empower you to find or create your next role
+There will be no anxiety about moving on from an assignment.
+Your sense of purpose and drive for meaning will empower you to find or create your next role.

 2. Your tolerance increases

 Pain is inevitable, unfortunately.
 However, suffering is not.
 Suffering comes about when you fail to let go of the pain.
 That’s because you link your emotional distress to the story behind your pain, creating a drama with you at its centre.